 Music Associate Professor of Music and Music Education

 Meg Bussert teaches Acting and Music Theatre Studies for Vocal Performance.
-She is a member of Actors' Equity Association, Screen Actors' Guild, and the American Federation of Radio and Television Artists.
-Her affiliations include the Michael Chekhov Association, the Actors' Work Program, and a founding member in the Musical Theatre Educators Alliance-International in which she has served as the National Vice-President of Conferences for the Musical Theatre Educators Alliance-International (MTEA).
-Meg has organized the MTEA conferences in Austin, TX in 2011 (University of Texas), the Internalional Conference in Gothenburg, Sweden in 2011 (University of Gothenburg and the Ballettakadeim), in New York City in 2012 (NYU Steinhardt), in St. Louis in 2013 (Webster University), and New York City in 2014 (NYU Steinhardt).
-As guest arttist faculty in residence, Meg has visited The Arts Academy, University of Ballarat, Australia and the Danish Musical Theatre Academy, Fredericia, DK.
+She is a member of Actors' Equity Association (AEA) and Screen Actors' Guild - American Federation of Radio and Television Artists (SAG-AFTRA).
+Her affiliations include the Michael Chekhov Association, the Actors' Work Program, and a founding member in the Musical Theatre Educators Alliance-International (MTEA) as vice-president for Conferences.
+As guest artist faculty-in-residence, Meg has visited The Arts Academy, University of Ballarat, AU, and the Danish Musical Theatre Academy, Fredericia, DK.
 She is a specialist in the Michael Chekhov techniques as applied to the singing actor.

-Discography: Phantom (RCA/BMG), Sousa for Orchestra (ESS.A.Y.), Lost in Boston (Varese Sarabande).
-Television: Great Performances A Salute to Alan Jay Lerner, Pete and Pete, One Live to Live and All My Children.
-She was also the voice for "I Don't Want To Play in Your Yard" over the credits for Morning's at Seven.
+Discography: Phantom (RCA/BMG), Sousa for Orchestra (ESS.A.Y), and Lost in Boston (Varese Sarabande).
+Television: Camelot, Great Performances: A Salute to Alan Jay Lerner, Pete and Pete, One Life to Live, and All My Children.

-Professor Bussert earned a B.A. from Purchase College, M.A.T. from Manhattanville College holds a N.Y.S. permanent teacher certification in English/Secondary.
-A life-long passion for theatre and music took root in a Thespian Troupe at Maine South High School in Park Ridge, Illinois, with membership in the International Thespian Society.
+Professor Bussert earned a BA from Purchase College and an MAT from Manhattanville College, and holds NYS teacher certification in English/Secondary.
+A life-long passion for theatre and music began to flower at Maine South High School in Park Ridge, Illinois, with membership in the International Thespian Society.